Responsible cat care

 But you may need a building permit if you want to build a cat enclosure that is attached to your home.
 This includes permanent attached roofed structures, like a patio or verandah.

 Cats are not allowed to trespass on other people's property.
+If you find a cat wandering on your property, we recommend:

 Find out more about dealing with nuisance cats.